xStarbound/xStarbound/doc/lua/tech.md

-# tech
+# `tech`

-The `tech` table contains functions exclusively available in tech scripts.
+The `tech` table contains callbacks exclusively available in tech scripts.

 ---

 #### `Vec2F` tech.aimPosition()

-Returns the current cursor aim position.
+Returns the current cursor aim position as a world coordinate.

 ---